 It also marks the birth of another big-name Yankee.
 Bucky Dent (1951) will always be remembered for his 1978 playoff home run that broke the hearts of all of Boston.
 With the Yanks he hit 27 homers and knocked in 209 runs from 1977 through 1982.
 He managed the Yanks for a short time in both 1989 and 1990, but to an 18-22 mark the first year, and an 18-31 record in the latter, numbers that got him quickly replaced.
 He seemed to have a future in that respect too, as a recent manager of the AAA club in Columbus, but he left the team after the 2005 season.
 The Yanks got Dent from the White Sox in April 1977 for Oscar Gamble, La Marr Hoyt, minor-leaguer Bob Polinsky, and cash, and traded him to the Texas Rangers for Lee Mazzilli in August 1982.

 The 29 home runs and 82 rbi’s with the ability to play both outfield and first base were only two of the many things newest Yankee born this day Nick Swisher (1980) brought to the 2009 Champs.
 A real character, Nick may have kept the clubhouse light; we know he did the fanbase.
 Playing in Oakland from 2004-2007 and with the White Sox (in a down year) in 2008, the outfielder/first baseman had hit 104 home runs with 324 rbi’s before he arrived in the Bronx.
 Another 29-homer year despite a knee injury in 2010 solidified Nick’s hold on right field in the Bronx, but struggles in the postseason for three years running had fans worried.
 Nick’s 2012 option was picked up, and he had another good season, and poor postseason.
 After signing with Cleveland, Nick has had another solid season in 2013, though a disappointing, if brief, postseason.
-Knee injuries ruined Nick’s stay in Cleveland, and he hopes to stick with Atlanta, to whom he was traded in late 2015.
+Knee injuries ruined Nick’s stay in Cleveland, and he was traded to Atlanta in late 2015.
+He then retired, but has been on the Yankee scene a few times since.

 Mark Whiten (1966) hit five homers with 24 rbi’s in 69 games for the 1997 team, and played in Toronto, Cleveland, and St. Louis too.
 He was signed as a free agent in January of that year, and released in August after being exposed in some shameful off-the field behavior.